 After the completion of the application form, we will check your information and come back to you if we need more details.
 So, the earlier you complete it, the earlier you get feedback on your eligibility or not.

-The selection process has several steps: Your written application on F6S, a scoping workshop, the evaluation by a jury and a final interview with the Incubator team.
+The selection process has several steps: Your application form submission, an eligibility check, the evaluation by a jury, and a final interview with the Incubator team.
 Check out our application page for more information!

 Vision Health Pioneers is operated by Startup Colors UG.
 Before starting the program, each team member joining the program will need to sign a scholarship (like a “Stipendiumsvertrag”) with Startup Colors UG.
 This contract confirms all data provided in your application in regards to your eligibility, lists your legal status, and also provides a guarantee for the grant funding and its payment.